omeka/Documentation/source/Reference/libraries/globals/usage/metadata.rst

   * ``citation``

+Since version 2.5, all the Element Set-carrying records (Collection, File and Item) also have the special property ``display_title`` that returns a simplified version of their title.

 The above list only covers core records.
 For other records, like those added by plugins, see the plugin's documentation or the ``getProperty()`` method of the record.